9 Plastic Wrap Alternatives for When You're Sick of the Cling

 So, maybe you can wrap your goods in this for the next potluck gathering and show off your eco-friendly approach.
 You can also tear a piece of the parchment paper and use it to cover a smaller substance because it’s paper.

 Whether it is a pot or a pan or a bowl, you can customize it to any shape.
-It works well in the refrigerator even though it is not made to be placed in a microwave.
+It works well in whatever types of refrigerators you have even though it is not made to be placed in a microwave.

 But a word for the wise, some of them are made of paraffin which is not ideal to pair with food substances and are also not recyclable.
 So, check out the details beforehand.